Living Authentically – Be Yourself

 I really want to wear my hair down today, and some people might think I am weird…is that why I’m punishing myself with this uncomfortable hairdo?

 Be honest with yourself.
-Nobody else deserves to lay claim over your life and happiness but you.
+Nobody else deserves to lay claim over your authenticity and happiness but you.
 Life is too short and too precious to spend it being someone you are not.

 Program Your Subconscious Mind To Be An Authentic Person